-Unlike a manual version, which may be outdated by the time it’s completed, a software version will constantly evolve and change whenever people complete tasks, record progress, or make changes.
+Unlike a manual version, which may be outdated by the time it’s completed, a software version will continuously evolve and change whenever people complete tasks, record progress, or make changes.

-This functionality enables you to track the live progress of your project by drilling down into the individual tasks.
-By watching it closely, you have a clear idea of how the project is progressing, without having to micromanage your team.
+This functionality enables you to track your project's live progress by drilling down into the individual tasks.
+By watching it closely, you have a clear idea of how the project progresses, without micromanaging your team.

 - Early warnings

-Your project management software should have the ability to color code bars within the Gantt chart, based on activities and/or progress.
-For instance, tasks that are backlogged should automatically switch from being represented with a solid color bar to a bar with striped diagonal lines.
+Your project management software should have the ability to color-code bars within the Gantt chart based on activities and/or progress.
+For instance, backlogged tasks should automatically switch from being represented with a solid color bar to a bar with striped diagonal lines.

 This visual effect allows you to instantly pinpoint any tasks that may be delayed before it’s too late.